Separable Convex Optimization with Nested Lower and Upper Constraints: Related Literature and Applications

-\textbf{Resource Allocation.} The resource allocation problem (Equations \ref{LBUB1:1}, \ref{LBUB1:2bis}, and \ref{LBUB1:3}) has long been studied as a prototypical problem.
-The fastest known algorithms \citep{Frederickson1982,Hochbaum1994} reach a complexity of $\cO(n \log \frac{B}{n})$ for the integer problem and can be extended to find an $\epsilon$-approximate solution of the continuous problem in $\cO(n \log \frac{B}{\epsilon})$ operations.
+We now review the many applications of the RAP--NC, starting with classical operations research and management science applications and then moving to statistics, machine learning, and telecommunications.\\ \textbf{Resource Allocation.} The resource allocation problem (Equations \ref{LBUB1:1}, \ref{LBUB1:2bis}, and \ref{LBUB1:3}) has long been studied as a prototypical problem.
+The fastest known algorithms \citep{Frederickson1982,Hochbaum1994} reach a complexity of $\cO(n \log \frac{B}{n})$ for the integer problem, and can be extended to find an $\epsilon$-approximate solution of the continuous problem in $\cO(n \log \frac{B}{\epsilon})$ operations.
 This complexity is known to be optimal in the algebraic tree model \citep{Hochbaum1994}.
-Other algorithms have been developed for several RAP variants for which the constraint set forms a polymatroid.
-In this context, a simple greedy algorithm is optimal \citep{Federgruen1986}, and efficient scaling algorithms can be developed.
-In particular, the special case of the integer RAP--NC with $a_i = -\infty$ can be solved in $\cO(n \log n \log \frac{B}{n})$ time using a scaling algorithm \citep{Hochbaum1994} or in $\cO(n \log m \log \frac{B}{n})$ time using divide-and-conquer principles \citep{Vidal2014a}.
-In the absence of these assumptions, the literature does not provide efficient specialized algorithms, and the main contribution of this article is to fill this gap.\\

-\textbf{Production Planning.} The formulation given by Equations (\ref{LBUB2:1})--(\ref{LBUB2:3}) is also encountered in early literature on production planning over time with inventory and production costs \citep{Wagner1958}.
+Other algorithms have been developed for several generalizations of the RAP in which the constraint set forms a polymatroid.
+In this context, the greedy algorithm is optimal \citep{Federgruen1986}, albeit only pseudo-polynomial, and efficient scaling algorithms can be developed \citep{Hochbaum1994,Moriguchi2011}.
+The special case of the integer RAP--NC with $a_i = -\infty$, called NESTED problem, can be solved in $\cO(n \log n \log \frac{B}{n})$ time using a scaling algorithm \citep{Hochbaum1994} or in $\cO(n \log m \log \frac{B}{n})$ time using divide-and-conquer principles \citep{Vidal2014a}.\\ \textbf{Production Planning.} The formulation given by Equations (\ref{LBUB2:1})--(\ref{LBUB2:3}) is also encountered in early literature on production planning over time with inventory and production costs \citep{Wagner1958}.
 One of the models most closely related to our work is that of \cite{Love1973}, with time-dependent inventory bounds.
 The general problem with concave costs (economies of scale) and production capacities is known to be NP-hard.
 The linear or convex model remains polynomial but is more limited in terms of applicability, although convex production costs can occur in the presence of a limited workforce with possible overtime.
 Two relatively recent articles have proposed polynomial algorithms for the linear problem with time-dependent inventory bounds \citep{Sedeno-Noda2004,Ahuja2008}.
 With upper bounds $x^\textsc{max}_i$ on the production quantities, and time-dependent inventory capacities $I^\textsc{max}_i$, the problem can be stated as:

 Then, expressing the inventory variables as a function of the production quantities, using $I_i = K + \sum_{k=1}^{i} (x_k - d_k)$, reduces this problem to an \mbox{RAP--NC}: